World Language Education Program (Chinese, French, German, Italian, Japanese, Latin, Portuguese and Spanish Majors and Minors)

 Japanese Education Advising

-Consult with advising staff at Education Academic Services (EAS), Room 139 Education Building, 1000 Bascom Mall, 608-262-1651, for general questions regarding certification to teach Japanese.
-Students should also contact Professor Naomi Fujita Geyer, email@example.com ,1260 Van Hise Hall, 262-9221 or 262-2291, as soon as possible to discuss course sequencing, admission to the program, and other aspects of certification to teach Japanese.
+Consult with advising staff in the School of Education Student Services office, Room 139 Education Building, 1000 Bascom Mall, 608-262-1651, for general questions regarding certification to teach Japanese.
+Current students can schedule a Student Services appointment online through the Starfish app in MyUW.
+Questions regarding the major should be directed to Students should also contact Professor Naomi Fujita Geyer, email@example.com ,1260 Van Hise Hall, 262-9221 or 262-2291, as soon as possible to discuss course sequencing, admission to the program, and other aspects of certification to teach Japanese.

 General School of Education Advising